tanzilefty/SIMS/README.md

-Here’s a clean and professional **`README.md`** file based on your SIMS project proposal.
-You can directly copy this into your GitHub repo.

-markdown
 # 🎓 Student Information Management System (SIMS)

 A simple, browser-based **Student Information Management System (SIMS)** built using **HTML, CSS, and Vanilla JavaScript**.
 This project is designed for educational purposes and demonstrates how to manage student data without any backend or database.